 Walk a few meters more and turn left to continue on the same street and climb a steep hill on pavement that ends in a set of stairs.
 Rejoin the road and pass the entrance gate to the Ermida de San Roque after 200 meters from the highway.
 You are now about 13.0 kilometers into this day.

 Make the second right to stay on the Rúa de San Roque.
-You are finally at the top of the hill!
+Within a few hundred meters, you are finally at the top of the hill!

 If Vigo is your destination for the day, there is finally a brand new municipal Albergue de Peregrinos de Vigo, down by the docks, with 93 places!
 The albergue is right along the Senda Litoral.

-Closer to the juncture is the Kaps Hostel Vigo, the Lapplandia B&B and the Hostal Solpor, all steps off-Camino in this area.
+Also nearby the juncture is the Kaps Hostel Vigo, the Lapplandia B&B, the Hostal Cascais and the Hostal Solpor, all steps off-Camino in this area.
 Check the interactive map for their exact locations and for even more inexpensive hostals I added.

-If you are wishing to stay at the municipal albergue, turn left here instead onto the Rúa de Urzáiz and follow the Senda Litoral backwards (westward), all the way to the docks.
-The albergue is soon after you reach the main avenue along the waterfront, just behind a large parking lot on a parallel road, the Rúa da Ribeira do Berbés.
+If you are wishing to stay at the municipal albergue, turn left at the juncture instead of right, onto the Rúa de Urzáiz and follow the Senda Litoral backwards (westward), all the way to the docks.
+The albergue is soon after you reach the main avenue along the waterfront, just behind a large parking lot on a parallel road, the Rúa da Ribeira do Berbés, #5.
 There will be a large cross after a few steps, just in front of the albergue.
 It is a total of about 2.25 kilometers from the beginning of the pedestrian shopping street at the juncture of the two Caminos, to the albergue.

 Otherwise, going onward, walk along the shopping plaza for 1/2 kilometer.
 Then turn left on the Rúa de Toledo and walk for another 1/4 km and come to an intersection.
 Turn right here, below photo, to stay on the Rúa de Toledo.